 Any discussion of soil must also address the issue of how much land is needed to feed the world.
-At present, over 9 billion acres of land are used to feed us, if a vegan diet were adopted, we would only need 2 billion acres.

-The move to organic promotes biodiversity, a reduction of chemical pollution and creates jobs.
+At present, over 9 billion acres of land is used to feed us, if a vegan diet were adopted, we would only need 2 billion acres.28 The move to organic promotes biodiversity, a reduction of chemical pollution and creates jobs.
 We can all be part of the solution.
+Whenever possible, support organic growers, especially local sources.
+Use your power as a consumer to make a difference.